Final Fantasy XIV: Gameplay

-Final Fantasy XIV is an MMORPG and features a persistent world in which players can interact with each other and the environment.
+Final Fantasy XIV is an MMORPG, featuring a persistent world where players can interact with each other and the environment.
 Players create and customize their characters for use in the game, including name, race, gender, facial features, and starting class.
 Unlike in the original release, players may only choose to be a Disciple of War or Magic as a starting class—Disciples of the Hand and Land are initially unavailable.
-Players must also select a game server for characters to exist on.
-While servers are not explicitly delineated by language, data centers have been placed in the supported regions (i.e., North America, Europe, Japan) to improve the communication latency between the server and the client computer and players are advised to choose a server in their region.
-Regardless of server or language, the game features a large library of automatically translated game terms and general phrases which allow players who speak different languages to communicate.
+Players must also select a game server for each character.
+While all supported languages are available on every server, data centers are located in specific regions (i.e., North America, Europe, Japan, and Oceania) to reduce latency between client and server, and players are advised to choose a server in their region.
+Regardless of server or language, players can use a large library of automatically translated game terms and general phrases, allowing players who speak different languages to communicate.

 Interface

-The user interface and game controls are unified across the PC and home console versions.
-Players have the option of using any combination of a keyboard, mouse, and game controller to play; the former two are achieved on PlayStation 4 and PlayStation 5 via wireless or USB keyboard and mouse.
-By default, the system is navigated through drag and drop windows on PC.
-Navigation on the PlayStation version of Final Fantasy XIV is accomplished with a XrossMediaBar-like interface due to PlayStation users' familiarity with the set-up.
-This bar is used to access all menus, maps, logs, and configuration options.
+PC and home console versions use a unified user interface (UI) and control scheme allowing for any combination of keyboard, mouse, and game controller.
+On PC, the game defaults to drag and drop menus, whereas on the console versions, the default interface resembles the PlayStation 3's XrossMediaBar.
+This bar is used to access menus, maps, logs, and configuration options.
 The head-up display for both versions includes a message log, party status menu, mini-map, and action bar.
-The player may customize the location of all of these elements.
+The size and location of all UI elements may be customized.

-The action bar and battle command input method differs slightly between the PC and home console versions.
-The PC version supports both point and click and keyboard selection of commands or macros from the action bar.
+Actions and battle commands differ between PC and console versions.
+The PC versions support both point and click and keyboard input for commands or macros.
 Macro commands are customizable sequences of actions that allow players to execute desired abilities at a specific time.
 The home console versions instead map the action bar and macros to the "Cross Hotbar"—sets of four icons arranged in a cross shape.
 These are the grouped and accessed through a combination of the shoulder buttons and the directional pad or the face buttons.
 Using each shoulder button to cycle through the cross sets, players have quick access to commands.
 This interface is also available to PC players who use controllers.